 03 Jan How you can meet your calcium requirements if you don’t eat dairy

 It’s the most important mineral for strong bones and healthy teeth.
-While the best sources of calcium are dairy foods, there are other foods with a decent whack of calcium too.
+While the best sources of calcium are dairy foods, there are other foods with a decent whack of the bone-building mineral too.
 So to preserve your skeleton be sure to include the following foods in your diet, especially if you steer clear of dairy foods:

 Tempeh is fermented soy beans and has a more intense flavour than tofu.
 Like tofu, tempeh is a good source of calcium.
 You can use tofu and tempeh interchangeably to help keep your tastebuds excited.

 A handful of almonds contains close to 80mg of calcium, not as much as a piece of cheese, but it’s a good source nonetheless.
 And almonds are a great source of protein, fibre, vitamin E and phosphorous too.
 You’d be a bit nutty not to get onto them.